JoshWComeau

 I ran into the strangest issue recently.
 Everything was groovy in development, but in production, the bottom of my blog was doing something… unintended:

-A rendering issue causes a newsletter signup form to be squashed and overlapping the article / footer contentA hot mess of UI soup
+A rendering issue causes a newsletter signup form to be squashed and overlapping the article / footer contentA rendering issue causes a newsletter signup form to be squashed and overlapping the article / footer content

 A bit of digging into the Elements tab in the devtools revealed the culprit… My React component was rendering in the wrong spot!